Evetro/react-component-hierarchy/README.md

  * Support for outputting the generated component tree to a JSON file
  * Support for Webpack aliasing (we REALLY need this feature)
  * JSdoc in source code for improving code understanding
+ * Value of -a option defaults to "./webpack.config.js"

 ---